By Audley US specialist Shannon

 If I had to choose one national park to visit, it would be Yellowstone.
 Take in the park’s highlights by following the 142-mile (229 km) Grand Loop Road, which runs in a figure of eight (you can also see how best to explore Yellowstone by viewing our 11-day trip idea).
 The road is dotted with visitor information points and scenic boardwalks where you can get out of your car and safely walk past bubbling mud pits and steam vents.

-The northern half of the loop holds the greatest concentration of wildlife, including grizzly bears, bison, moose, beavers, bald and golden eagles and grey wolves.
+The northern half of the loop holds the greatest concentration of wildlife, including grizzly bears, bison, moose, beavers, bald and golden eagles and gray wolves.
 You can head out on a tour to spot animals under the guidance of expert naturalists.

 The southern loop contains most of the park’s geothermal features, including the Old Faithful geyser.
 Named for its regular and predictable eruptions, it causes a stir every 90 minutes when it spurts boiling water around 135 feet (41 m) into the air.
 You’ll also see Grand Prismatic Spring — despite the sulfurous smell, you can’t help but admire its vibrant yellow, orange, green and blue rings and rainbow steam.